ibm-cloud-docs/power-iaas/network-architecture.md

 ### Connecting to IBM Cloud services
 {: #per-cloud-services}

-1. A PER-enabled {{site.data.keyword.powerSys_notm}} workspace can seamlessly connect with the secured endpoints in classic infrastructure using the transit gateway.
+1. A PER-enabled {{site.data.keyword.powerSys_notm}} workspace can seamlessly connect with the secured endpoints in classic infrastructure that uses the transit gateway.
 2. From the secure endpoints in classic, you can access the IBM Cloud services.

     On a PER-enabled workspace that uses a custom IP address, the network is routed through a Network Address Translator (NAT) device that converts the custom IP address into an IBM Cloud supported IP address.

 ![Connecting PER workspace with IBM Cloud services](./images/4_PER_Cloudservices.svg "Connecting PER workspace with IBM Cloud services"){: caption="Figure 12.
 Connecting PER workspace with IBM Cloud services" caption-side="bottom"}

-### Connecting multiple workspaces across data center
+### Connecting multiple workspaces across a data center
 {: #per-accross-dc}

 1. Use the local transit gateway to connect multiple {{site.data.keyword.powerSys_notm}} workspaces that are across different zones but in the same region.
-    A PER-enabled workspace needs to be attached with the transit gateway, that can exchange routes between two workspaces.
+    A PER-enabled workspace needs to be attached with the transit gateway that can exchange routes between two workspaces.
-2. When the workspaces are present in different regions, use a global transit gateway to inter connect them.
+2. When the workspaces are present in different regions, use a global transit gateway to inter-connect them.

 ![Connecting workspaces in different regions](./images/5_PER_PER.svg "Connecting workspaces in different regions"){: caption="Figure 13.
 Connecting workspaces in different regions" caption-side="bottom"}